vegetable-and-chicken/vegetable-and-chicken.github.io/index.md

-Welcome to my homepage, the VegChick's homepage
+Welcome to my homepage, the VegChick2's homepage

 ## about me